Binder

 is referred to as a "binder" because it brings new names into scope.
 In rustc we use the Binder

-type to track where these parameters are introduced and what the parameters are (i.e. how many and whether they the parameter is a type/const/region).
+type to track where these parameters are introduced and what the parameters are (i.e. how many and whether the parameter is a type/const/region).
 A type such as for<'a> fn(&'a u32)

 would be